catherinehuang82/cs262assignment1/README.md

 In the `Session` class, we store (1) a mapping of active clients to their streams, (2) a mapping of logged out users to a `MessageList` with a repeated `Message` field, storing the messages they received while they were gone, and (3) a set of both active and inactive usernames.
 We also keep track of the number of active users.
 We modify these storage data structures and values thread-safely, wrapping write operations with a `mutex` that is a member of the `Session` class.

 ## Testing
+Our gRPC server code is modular: we create and return new LoginResponse, ListAccountsResponse, LogoutResponse, and DeleteAccountResponse objects in separate functions, meaning we can test them!
+We used assert statements in our test file to check the correctness of the stream response objects, given stream request objects that we pass in.

 ## Performance observations
 - Comparisons over complexity of code
 - Performance differences
+Our gRPC code runs slower than our wire protocol code.
+This makes sense for two reasons:
+	1. Our wire protocol code involves directly sending strings over buffers, but gRPC involves marshalling the data into protocol buffer messages.
+	2. We implemented gRPC with a two-second wait between each client's subsequent operations.
-- Size of buffers being sent back and forth between client/server
+- Size of buffers being sent back and forth between client/server In our wire protocol implementation, the size of the buffer used to send strings is at most 1500 bytes.
+The gRPC implementation sends StreamRequests and StreamResponses in bytes of 64 bytes each.
+This means that the buffer size is smaller for gRPC.